stonepros/stone/doc/dev/stonefs-mirroring.rst

 Once mirroring is enabled, add a peer to which directory snapshots are to be mirrored.
 Peers follow `<client>@<cluster>` specification and get assigned a unique-id (UUID) when added.
-See `Creating Users` section on how to create Ceph users for mirroring.
+See `Creating Users` section on how to create Stone users for mirroring.

 To add a peer use::